K9 helps take down man allegedly wielding knife, making threats

 After 12.5 miles, Isaacson stopped his vehicle, reached toward the passenger side of his car, then ran into the ditch and neighboring cornfield.
 The deputy said Isaacson had a knife and held it against his own neck, and told law enforcement to shoot him.

-Another deputy with his K9 partner, Hazard, arrived on scene.
+Another deputy with his K9 partner Hazard arrived on scene.
 The deputy gave commands for Isaacson to drop the knife and show his hands.
-He warned the K9 would be released if Isaacson refused to follow instructions.
+The warned the K9 would be released if Isaacson refused to follow instructions.
 The deputies said that Isaacson refused to follow these commands, and that K9 Hazard was released.

 According to the deputies, Isaacson continued to swing his knife around after Hazard bit him.
 One of the deputies then brought Isaacson to the ground, while another delivered strikes to Isaacson to control him and keep him from stabbing Hazard.
 A knife roughly 10-inches long was recovered.